kingjosephm/vehicle_make_model_classifier/README.md

 - Minimum training images per class: 0
 - Total classes: 574

+### Categorical accuracy by epoch
 ![accuracy](results/best_model_figs/Accuracy.png)
+### Categorical cross-entropy loss by epoch
 ![loss](results/best_model_figs/Loss.png)

-- A more extensive analysis of performance in the test set can be viewed in the notebook at `./results/TestSetAnalysis.ipynb`.
+Note: A more extensive analysis of performance in the test set can be viewed in the notebook at `./results/TestSetAnalysis.ipynb`.

-<br> <br />
+### Summary of experiments
-- The following table contains results from a host of recent experiments to find the optimal model given our training data.
-In particular number 14 is our best performing model.
+The following table contains results from a host of recent experiments to find the optimal model given our training data.
+In particular, number 14 is our best performing model.

 | Number | Pretrained Model | # Classes | Dense Layers | Dropout Rate | YOLOv5 Model** | Test Argmax(0) | Test Argmax(0:4) | Stanford Argmax(0) | Stanford Argmax(0:4) |
 | ------ | ---------------- | --------- | ------------ | ------------ | ------------ | -------------- | ---------------- | ------------------ | -------------------- |